 As we increasingly up our ante, by investing in and partaking in growing technological advances, we also increase our exposure to possible threats.
 Even as little as a few years ago, the possibility that we would be so incredibly intermingled with IoT devices was unthinkable.
 Yet now, even the most technologically unsavvy among us is likely to have several IoT devices that are used on a daily basis—all the more reason for those of us in the tech industry to assiduously inform and instruct those who are perhaps unaware of their level of vulnerability.

 The Yahoo breaches should not only raise the hackles of the technologically aware, but they should also serve as a call to action, an alarm to wake us all up to the possibilities that are available for cybercriminals to take advantage of, if we are not mindful and diligent in at least basic cybersecurity precautions.
 Clearly, there are dramatic steps to be taken to prevent these attacks in the future.
 Not only do average consumers need to be aware, to take steps to protect themselves, but companies large and small need to wake up to the possibility that they are only a click away from becoming the next Yahoo, a fate that can damage a company’s reputation, at the very least.
 Only by changing the way we think about internet security and deploying technology that provides full end-to-end coverage, will we be able to stop cybercriminals from profiting.

-Kenneth Geers, Senior Research Assistant, COMODO
+Kenneth Geers, Senior Research Scientist, COMODO

 Image Credit: Gil C / Shutterstock